Last Updated 2.17.25.

 Our atmosphere is getting hotter, more turbulent, and more unpredictable because of the “boiling and churning” effect caused by the heat-trapping greenhouse gases within the upper layers of our atmosphere.
 With each increase of carbon, methane, or other greenhouse gas levels in the atmosphere, our local weather and global climate are further agitated, heated, and “boiled.”

-Global warming can reach levels of irreversibility as it has now, and increasing levels of global warming can eventually reach an extinction level where humanity and all life on earth will end.
-(Click here to discover why total human extinction is not realistic or probable, and the worst humanity will experience is near-total extinction (50 to 90+% of humanity going extinct.)
+Global warming can reach levels of irreversibility as it has now, and increasing levels of global warming can eventually reach an extinction level where humanity and all life on Earth will end.
+(Click here to discover why total human extinction is not realistic or probable, and the worst humanity will experience is near-total extinction [50 to 90+% of humanity going extinct]).

 Runaway global heating is partially defined as a continuum of increasing temperatures that cause the global climate to change rapidly until those higher temperatures become irreversible on practical human time scales.
 The eventual temperature range associated with triggering and marking the beginning of the runaway global warming processes is an increase in average global temperature of 2.2°-4° Celsius (4°-7.2° Fahrenheit) above preindustrial levels.
 For the full definition of runaway global warming and how this has happened to us, click here.

-The temperature levels described above for irreversible and extinction-level global warming are not hard and rigid boundaries but boundary ranges that describe the related consequences and their intensities within a certain level of global warming.
+The temperature levels described above for irreversible and extinction-level global warming are not hard and rigid boundaries but boundary ranges that define the related consequences and their intensities within a certain level of global warming.
 These temperature boundary levels may be modified by future research.
-More about how irreversible global warming and extinction-level global warming can come about because of complex interactions will be explained in the tipping point information will set the foundation necessary to understand how we are already creating the conditions that have created not only irreversible global warming but also extinction-level global warming if we keep going as we are now.
+More about how irreversible worldwide warming and extinction-level global warming can come about because of complex interactions will be explained in the tipping point information will set the foundation necessary to understand how we are already creating the conditions that have made not only irreversible global warming but also extinction-level global warming if we keep going as we are now.

-How increasing carbon dioxide in our atmosphere is tracked and measured
+How is increasing carbon dioxide in our atmosphere tracked and measured

 Atmospheric carbon from fossil fuel burning is the main human-caused factor in the escalating global warming we are experiencing now.
 The current level of carbon in our atmosphere is tracked using what is called the Keeling curve.
 The Keeling curve measures atmospheric carbon in parts per million (ppm).

-Keeling Curve Monthly CO2 graph, via Show.earth (2)
+Keeling Curve Monthly CO2 graph, via Show.Earth (2)

 How do we know if we're making honest progress in reducing carbon dioxide to reduce global warming?